Shopify

 1. When you’re not on a SaaS platform yet

 At Code we’re certain of one thing: life’s too short to run an e-commerce business on self-hosted open source software.
-The number of horror stories we have heard from merchants that were hosting – and thus maintaining – their own e-commerce platform ...
-Just don’t.
+We have heard several horror stories from merchants hosting – and thus maintaining – their own e-commerce platform.

 We've migrated many ex-Magento, Shopware and ex-WooCommerce users among our clients.
 Fine platforms, all of them, but anyone who worked with them will know they have some quirks you do not necessarily want, as an ambitious e-commerce business.